RobotComponents/RobotComponents-Documentation/docs/Robot Components/Utility/Flip Plane Y.md

 ## **Usage**

 [**Code Generation**]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/index.md %})**:**
-Plug the Plane output of this component into the Plane input of the [Target]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Declarative Actions/Target.md %}) component.
+Plug the Plane output of this component into the Plane input of the [Robot Target]({{ site.baseurl }}{% link docs/Robot Components/Code Generation/Declarative Actions/Robot Target.md %}) component.
 Since be default grasshopper planes are facing the wrong direction when working with robot components, this component makes life easier.